thesadru/disnake/docs/ext/commands/commands.rst

 Advanced Converters
 +++++++++++++++++++++

-Sometimes a basic converter doesn't have enough information that we need.
-For example, sometimes we want to get some information from the :class:`Message` that called the command or we want to do some asynchronous processing.
+Sometimes a basic converter doesn't have enogh information that we need.
+For example, sometimes we want to get some information from the :class:`Message` that called the command or we want to do some asynchronos processing.

 For this, the library provides the :class:`~ext.commands.Converter` interface.
-This allows you to have access to the :class:`.Context` and have the callable be asynchronous.
+This allows yo to have access to the :class:`.Context` and have the callable be asynchronos.
 Defining a custom converter using this interface requires overriding a single method, :meth:`.Converter.convert`.

 An example converter: